Turn soap bubbles into magical frozen orbs

-In the wake of America’s recent snowpocalypse, it seems only fitting to remind you that some truly wondrous things can come out of bad weather.
+Whether this year brings another snowpocalypse, it’s time to remind you that some truly wondrous things can come out of bad weather.
 For photographer Chris Ratzlaff, it’s the opportunity to freeze soap bubbles.
 While it takes some practice, anyone can recreate the jaw-dropping effect at home—so long as “home” happens to be somewhere very, very cold.

 A storm chaser by trade, Ratzlaff has been perfecting the art of bubble freezing for years.
 “Bubbles are such ephemeral things,” he says.
 “To be able to literally freeze them in time is such a rare experience.”